wenjunli925/openFrameworks-assignment/Assignment_8/README.md

 ### Description
 In this project, the weather forecast data in this city(NYC) is from Dark Sky API.
 Five values are extracted from the resulting JSON file: Time, Temperature, Wind Speed, Sunrise Time, and Sunset Time.
 The scene I simulated is the view that I used to see in a classroom(D1208) on D12.

 As time flows forward in one day, you can see that the light coming from two windows in the classroom is constantly changing.
-Both sunrise time and sunset time here can be re-set manually through GUI panel and shown in the light changing progress.
+Both sunrise time and sunset time here can be re-set manually through a GUI panel and shown in the light changing progress.
 The background sound in this project is a wind sound effect.
 Its volume depends on how strong the wind is.
-I also added one more button in the GUI panel.
+I also added one more button to the GUI panel.
 This button is a light switch, with which lights in this room are able to be turned on and off.

 ### Screenshots
 **Current Time(10:25 a.m.)**